It takes a few dollars and 8 minutes to create a deepfake. And that's only the start

 Generated text can also be harder to detect than faked video or audio.
 Online campaigns that use AI to write posts may appear to be more organic than the copy and paste messages usually associated with bots.

-Former Trump advisor Steve Bannon had another phrase for this: "flooding the zone with s***."
+Former Trump adviser Steve Bannon had another phrase for this: "flooding the zone with s***."

 "If you want to flood the zone with s***, there is no better tool than this," Marcus said.